Learn Stage Lighting – The Best Way?

 Such courses enable you to grow your existing knowledge of stage lighting and give you the chance to make mistakes and take on more responsibility in you chosen field.
 They also often have ties with the event industry that lead to good work experience placements and job offers.

-Update: I am currently Lecturer at Bath Spa University on such a course, a popular BA (Hons) in Theatre Production.
+Note: I am currently Senior Lecturer at Bath Spa University on such a course, a popular BA (Hons) in Theatre Production and a Fellow of the Higher Education Academy.

 Work Experience and Volunteering